-Once a month, usually on a Saturday morning, we partner with local non-profits to join our hands to God’s work in Durham.
+Once a month, usually on a Saturday morning, we partner with local nonprofits to join our hands to God’s work in Durham.
 Through hands-on service, we participate in the life of our community, deepen our relationships with our neighbors, and grow in our awareness of the needs and the resources of Durham.
-In the past, we have made sandwiches for Meals on Wheels, done yard work for Reality Ministries, gleaned sweet potatoes with the Society of St Andrew, and whatever agencies have asked us to do.
+In the past, we have made sandwiches for Meals on Wheels, provided yard work for Reality Ministries, gleaned sweet potatoes with the Society of St. Andrew, and sorted clothing for Urban Ministries of Durham.
 And we love the chance to talk, laugh, and connect as we work side by side.
-Check out our eNews, and the Sunday bulletin for announcements about upcoming service projects.
+Check out our eNews and the Sunday bulletin for announcements about upcoming service projects.
 Watch this short video for more examples of our service projects.
 Join us any time!

 Back Pew Collections

 Each month, we designate the last pew of the Chapel as a place to donate tangible goods to one of our mission partners in Durham.
 Don’t be surprised if you see bags of books, linens, or clothing piled in the back pew!
 Examples of collections include packaged food in individual servings for Meals on Wheels to take to hungry neighbors and bed linens for the homeless shelter at Urban Ministries of Durham.
 Join us in making the abundant love of God physically present in our community!

 Habitat for Humanity

 The Congregation has a long-standing commitment to Habitat for Humanity dating from the 1990s.
-Currently, the Congregation is partnering with Duke Chapel, the student chapter of Habitat for Humanity, and other university departments to build a Habitat home in Durham each year.
+Currently, the Congregation is partnering with Duke University Chapel, the student chapter of Habitat for Humanity, and other university departments to build a Habitat home in Durham each year.
 We are pleased to work with Habitat for Humanity of Durham in building homes for our neighbors.
 Please join us as we build another home in the fall!